Conditions

 3.1.
 The client can contact Optionata via the website www.optionata.com, by telephone and via the e-mail address provided on the website and request the preparation of an offer for a commission contract.

 3.2.
-Optionata checks whether the offered goods are suitable for a commission business as soon as the client has completely submitted the required information about the offered goods.
+Optionata checks whether the offered goods are suitable for a commission transaction as soon as the customer has submitted all the necessary information about the offered goods.

 3.3.
-Optionata sends the client a non-binding offer with a preliminary market value estimate by e-mail if commission business comes into consideration.
+Optionata sends the customer a non-binding offer with a preliminary market value estimate by email if a commission transaction is possible.
 The client can then submit a binding offer in text form (e.g. by email).

 3.4.
-The client initially receives an automatic e-mail about the receipt of his offer, which does not yet lead to the conclusion of a contract.
-The commissioned goods must be received by Optionata for inspection purposes within 30 days of the offer to sell made by the client.
-As soon as the commissioned goods have been received, the client will receive a confirmation of receipt by email within 2 working days.
+The customer first receives an automatic e-mail about the receipt of his offer, which does not yet lead to the conclusion of the contract.
+The consignment goods must be received by Optionata within a period of 30 days after the sales offer submitted by the customer for examination purposes.
+As soon as the consignment goods have been received, the customer will receive a confirmation of receipt by e-mail within 2 working days.

 3.5.
-Optionata is entitled to accept the offer within 5 working days of receipt of the goods.
+Optionata is entitled to accept the offer within 5 working days after receipt of the goods.
 The offer is accepted by email.

 3.6.
-The completion of the contract and the transmission of all information required in connection with it is partly automated by e-mail.
-The client must therefore ensure that the e-mail address given by him is correct, that the receipt of the e-mails is technically ensured and, in particular, is not prevented by SPAM filters.
+The processing of the conclusion of the contract and the transmission of all information required in connection with this is carried out by e-mail, in some cases automatically.
+The customer must therefore ensure that the e-mail address provided by him is correct, that the receipt of the e-mails is technically guaranteed and, in particular, that it is not prevented by SPAM filters.

-4. Examination of the commissioned goods, rejection of the offer
+4. Examination of the consignment goods, rejection of the offer

 4.1.
 Optionata will check the information provided by the client.
-This includes to polish and open the consignment goods and to carry out suitable tests, for example water resistance tests and accuracy tests.
+This includes, among other things, polishing and opening the commissioned goods and carrying out suitable tests, e.g. water resistance test and accuracy test.

 4.2.
-If the commissioned goods are not received by Optionata within 30 days of the offer to sell made by the client or if the commissioned goods do not correspond to the information provided by the client or if there are doubts about the authenticity of the commissioned goods, Optionata will not accept the offer and will inform the seller of this by e-mail.
+If the goods on consignment are not received by Optionata within 30 days after the sales offer submitted by the customer or the goods on consignment do not correspond to the information provided by the customer or there are doubts as to the authenticity of the goods on consignment, Optionata does not accept the offer and informs the seller of this by e-mail.
 Mail.

 4.3.
-After the goods have been checked, Optionata will again estimate the market value.
-If this estimated market value is below the minimum sale price determined by the client, Optionata will contact the client in order to reach an agreement on the minimum sale price.
+After the goods have been checked, Optionata will carry out a new market value estimate.
+If this estimated market value is below the minimum sales price determined by the customer, Optionata will contact the customer in order to reach an agreement on the minimum sales price.

 4.4.
-If Optionata rejects the offer or no agreement can be reached on the minimum sales price, the commissioned goods will be sent back to the address specified by the customer within Germany at the request of the customer.
-Optionata bears the shipping costs.
-This does not apply if the client has provided incorrect information about the commissioned goods or if there are justified doubts about the authenticity of the commissioned goods.
-The shipping costs are to be transferred to the account specified by Optionata in the email before the commissioned goods are returned.
-The return will only be made after Optionata has received the shipping costs.
+If Optionata rejects the offer or no agreement can be reached on the minimum sales price, the goods on consignment will be sent back to the address within Germany specified by the customer at the request of the customer.
+Optionata pays the shipping costs.
+This does not apply if the customer has given false information about the consignment goods or there are justified doubts as to the authenticity of the consignment goods.
+The shipping costs are to be transferred to the account specified by Optionata in the e-mail before the goods on consignment are returned.
+The return will only be made after the shipping costs have been received by Optionata.

 4.5.
-If the client does not wish to have the goods returned, Optionata offers the option of transferring the commission goods into the ownership of Optionata free of charge and Optionata giving away, donating or disposing of the commission goods.
-For this, Optionata will submit an offer to the client by email.
+If the customer does not want the goods to be returned, Optionata offers the possibility that the goods on consignment become the property of Optionata free of charge and that Optionata gives away, donates or disposes of the goods on consignment.
+For this purpose, Optionata submits an offer to the customer by e-mail.

 5.1.
-At the request of the client, Optionata will process the commissioned goods after the commissioning contract has been concluded and, if necessary, carry out repairs or have them carried out in order to increase the sales opportunities and the achievable proceeds.
+At the request of the customer, Optionata will prepare the consignment goods after the consignment contract has been concluded and, if necessary, carry out repairs or have them carried out in order to increase the chances of sale and the achievable proceeds.

 5.2.
-Optionata will send the client a binding offer for repair or preparation of the commissioned goods by email, which the client can accept within 5 days (unless a different period is specified in the respective offer).
+Optionata will send the customer a binding offer for the repair or processing of the commissioned goods by e-mail, which the customer can accept within 5 days (unless a different period is stated in the respective offer).

 5.3.
-The costs of processing or repair will be offset against the sales proceeds.
-If the commissioned goods are not sold, Optionata will invoice the customer for the costs of processing or repair.
+The costs of processing or repairs are offset against the sales proceeds.
+If the consignment goods are not sold, Optionata will invoice the customer for the costs of processing or repairs.

 6. Execution of the commission, self-entry

 6.1.
 Optionata presents the consignment goods www.optionata.com and offers them for sale.
-Optionata carries out the sale of the commissioned goods in its own name for the account of the client.
+Optionata carries out the sale of the consignment goods in its own name and for the account of the client.
 Optionata will conduct the business with the diligence of a prudent businessman.

 6.2.
-Unless otherwise stated in the respective offer, the sales period is 90 days.
-The sales period begins on the day the sales offer for the commissioned goods is placed on www.optionata.com.
-The offer will be placed no later than 30 days after the commission contract has been concluded.
+Unless otherwise stated in the relevant offer, the sale period is 90 days.
+The sales period begins on the day the sales offer for the consignment goods is posted on www.optionata.com.
+The offer will be placed no later than 30 days after the conclusion of the commission contract.

 6.3.
-Optionata has to follow the instructions of the client and informs him immediately by e-mail as soon as the commissioned goods are irrevocably sold.
-In the case of the conclusion of a contract with a consumer, Optionata informs the client when the cancellation period expires, otherwise when the purchase contract is concluded.
+Optionata must follow the customer's instructions and will inform him immediately by e-mail as soon as the consignment goods have been irrevocably sold.
+In the case of the conclusion of a contract with a consumer, Optionata will inform the customer at the end of the cancellation period, otherwise upon conclusion of the purchase contract.

 6.4.
-If a consumer cancels the purchase of the commissioned goods, the commissioned goods can only be offered for sale again after they have been returned by the consumer.
+If a consumer revokes the purchase of the consignment goods, the consignment goods can only be offered for sale again after the consumer has sent them back.

 6.5.
-Optionata is entitled to purchase the commissioned goods itself.
+Optionata is entitled to purchase the consignment goods itself.
 The purchase price corresponds to the agreed minimum sales price.
-Optionata will immediately inform the client of the self-entry.
-The right to commission remains unaffected by self-entry.
+Optionata will immediately inform the customer about the self-admission.
+The right to commission remains unaffected by self-admission.

 6.6.
-Optionata take into account the minimum price agreed and set with the client for the commissioned goods when the contract was concluded.
-The minimum price is only fallen below after prior consultation with the client.
+Optionata observe the minimum price agreed upon and fixed with the client regarding the consignment goods upon conclusion of the contract.
+The price falls below the minimum price only after prior consultation with the client.

 6.7.
 Optionata is only entitled to sell the watch at a lower sales price without consulting the customer if Optionata waives its sales fee in the amount of the difference between the sales price achieved and the minimum sales price and the sales price achieved and the sales fee are at least equal to the minimum sales price.

 7.2.
-Either party can terminate the commission contract for good cause.
-An important reason exists if the terminating party cannot be expected to continue the contractual relationship until the agreed termination, taking into account all the circumstances of the individual case and weighing the interests of both parties.
+Each party can terminate the commission contract for good cause.
+An important reason exists if the terminating party, taking into account all the circumstances of the individual case and weighing the interests of both parties, cannot be expected to continue the contractual relationship until the agreed termination.

 7.3.
-Without prejudice to the termination for an important reason, the client can terminate the commission contract until the commission goods are sold by notifying Optionata in writing (e.g. email).
-In this case, Optionata is entitled to the sales fee according to section 10.
+Irrespective of the termination for good cause, the client can terminate the commission contract by notifying Optionata in text form (e.g. email) until the goods on commission have been sold.
+In this case, Optionata is entitled to the sales fee according to Section 10.

 7.4.
-Unless otherwise agreed between the parties, Optionata will send the commissioned goods back to the customer at the customer's expense to the address given by him after the commissioning contract has ended.
-The client is obliged to take back the commissioned goods after the commissioning contract has ended.
+Unless otherwise agreed between the parties, Optionata will return the goods on consignment to the address specified by the customer at the customer's expense after the end of the consignment contract.
+The customer is obliged to take back the goods on commission after the end of the commission contract.

 8.1.
 The commission agent is obliged to store the commissioned goods carefully and separately from other goods and to protect them from damage and loss.

 8.2.
-The commission agent is obliged to adequately insure the commissioned goods.
+The agent is obliged to insure the commissioned goods adequately.

-9. Ownership and authenticity of the commissioned goods, freedom of movement
+9. Ownership and authenticity of the consignment goods, freedom of movement

 9.1.
-Upon conclusion of the contract, the client assures that he is the unrestricted owner of the commissioned goods.
+With the conclusion of the contract, the client assures that he is the unrestricted owner of the commissioned goods.

 9.2.
-The commissioned goods remain the exclusive property of the client until they are transferred within the scope of the contractual sale by Optionata.
+The consignment goods remain the exclusive property of the customer until they are transferred as part of the contractual sale by Optionata.

 9.3.
-With the conclusion of the contract, the client further assures that his commissioned goods are authentic, of legal origin and free of third party rights.
-He indemnifies Optionata from all claims by third parties that they assert due to the violation of their rights through the sales of the commissioned goods in accordance with the order.
+With the conclusion of the contract, the client further assures that his commissioned goods are authentic, of legal origin and free of third-party rights.
+He releases Optionata from all third-party claims that they assert due to the infringement of their rights through the order-based sale of the goods on commission.

 9.4.
-The client is solely responsible for the unrestricted marketability of the commissioned goods.
+The customer is solely responsible for the unrestricted marketability of the commissioned goods.

 10.1.
-Optionata receives a commission for the sale of the commissioned goods, calculated on the basis of the respective net sales price.
+Optionata receives a commission for the sale of the consignment goods, calculated on the basis of the respective net sales price.
 The specific amount of the commission results from the respective offer.
-There is no entitlement to commission for transactions that have not been executed.
+There is no entitlement to commission for transactions that are not executed.

 10.2.
-The commission covers all of the Optionata's costs and expenses.
+The commission covers all of Optionata's costs and expenses.

 10.3.
-The sales price minus the commission will be paid to the client within ten working days after the irrevocable sale of the commissioned goods.
-In the case of the sale of commissioned goods to a consumer, the sale is considered irrevocable after the withdrawal period has expired.
+The sales price minus the commission will be paid to the customer within ten working days after the irrevocable sale of the goods on commission.
+If the goods on commission are sold to a consumer, the sale is considered irrevocable once the cancellation period has expired.

 10.4.
-Optionata is responsible for fulfilling the obligation of the buyer of the commissioned goods with which Optionata concludes the transaction for the account of the customer.
+Optionata is responsible for fulfilling the obligation of the buyer of the goods on consignment, with whom Optionata concludes the transaction for the account of the customer.

 11.1.
-Optionata bears the shipping costs for shipping from the client to Optionata, provided that the client uses the shipping label provided by Optionata.
+Optionata bears the shipping costs for shipping from the customer to Optionata, provided that the customer uses the shipping label provided by Optionata.
 If the client does not use the shipping label provided, the shipping costs are to be borne in full by the client.

 11.2.
-The transport hazard, i.e. the customer bears the risk of damage or loss of the goods until the goods are handed over to Optionata by the transport company.
+The customer bears the transport risk, i.e. the risk of damage or loss of the goods, until the goods are handed over to Optionata by the transport company.

 11.3.
-If the goods are returned to the client, the shipping costs are borne in accordance with Point 4.4.
-The customer bears the risk of the transport hazard from the time the goods are handed over to the carrier by Optionata.
+If the goods are returned to the customer, the shipping costs are borne in accordance with Section 4.4.
+The customer bears the risk of transport risk from the time Optionata hands over the goods to the carrier.

 12. Liability

 12.1.
-Unless otherwise stated in this contract including the following provisions, the parties are mutually liable for compliance with the due diligence of a prudent businessman.
+Unless otherwise stated in this contract, including the following provisions, the parties are mutually liable for exercising the due diligence of a prudent businessman.

 12.2.
-Optionata has unlimited liability for damage resulting from injury to life, limb or health.
-Optionata is also liable without limitation in all cases of willful intent and gross negligence, in the case of fraudulent concealment of a defect, in the event of a guarantee and in all other legally regulated cases.
+Optionata is liable without restriction for damage resulting from injury to life, limb or health.
+Furthermore, Optionata is liable without restriction in all cases of intent and gross negligence, fraudulent concealment of a defect, acceptance of a guarantee and in all other legally regulated cases.

 12.3.
-If the essential contractual obligations are affected, the liability of Optionata in the case of slight negligence is limited to the foreseeable damage typical for the contract.
-Essential contractual obligations are obligations that arise from the nature of the contract and the violation of which would jeopardize the achievement of the contractual purpose, as well as obligations that the contract Optionata imposes according to its content in order to achieve the contractual purpose, the fulfillment of which make the proper execution of the contract possible in the first place the client can regularly rely on compliance.
+If the essential contractual obligations are affected, Optionata's liability for slight negligence is limited to the foreseeable damage that is typical for the contract.
+Essential contractual obligations are obligations that arise from the nature of the contract and the violation of which would jeopardize the achievement of the purpose of the contract as well as obligations that the contract imposes on Optionata according to its content in order to achieve the purpose of the contract, the fulfillment of which make the proper execution of the contract possible in the first place and compliance with which the client may regularly rely.

 12.4.
 In the event of a breach of insignificant contractual obligations, Optionata's liability for slightly negligent breaches of duty is excluded.

 12.5.
-The client is liable to Optionata in particular for breaches of duty insofar as these lead to claims by the buyer against Optionata ("product defects").
-Product defects can in particular be: incorrect or incomplete information on commissioned goods, open and hidden material and legal defects regarding commissioned goods, missing warnings and ordered recalls.
-In this respect, the client indemnifies Optionata from all justified claims based on product defects, including claims for damages, penalties and interest, upon first request.
-The exemption also includes the reimbursement of reasonable costs for legal defense.
-The exemption presupposes that a comparison or an acknowledgment of third party claims can only be made with the prior written consent of the client.
-Optionata will inform the client immediately of any claims made and provide him with the relevant documents.
+The customer is liable to Optionata in particular for breaches of duty insofar as these lead to claims by the buyer against Optionata (“product defects”).
+Product defects can be in particular: incorrect or incomplete information on consignment goods, open and hidden material and legal defects regarding consignment goods, missing warnings and ordered recalls.
+In this respect, the customer indemnifies Optionata from all justified claims based on product defects, including claims for damages, penalties and interest, upon first request.
+The exemption also includes reimbursement of reasonable costs for legal defense.
+The exemption presupposes that a settlement or an acknowledgment of third-party claims only takes place with the prior written consent of the client.
+Optionata informs the customer immediately about any claims asserted and provides him with the documents available for this purpose.

 13. Contract language, contract text storage